-A total of 160 smokers (80 in THS 2.2 menthol, 40 in mCC, and 40 in the SA arm) will be randomized to demonstrate a reduction of at least 50% on 5 primary BoExp in smokers switching from mCC to THS 2.2 Menthol as compared to those continuing to smoke mCC, using one-sided test with 2.5% type I error probability.
+A total of 160 smokers (80 in THS 2.2 Menthol, 40 in mCC, and 40 in the SA arms) were to be randomized over both sites.
+However due to the site that terminated due to ICH/GCP non-compliance 219 smokers were randomized, so that the 160 smokers would be recruited at the Tokyo Heart Center, to demonstrate a reduction of at least 50% on all 5 primary BoExp in smokers switching from mCC to THS 2.2 Menthol as compared to those continuing to smoke mCC, using one-sided test with 2.5% type I error probability.
+The calculation of the sample size was based on the assumption that 50% of the subjects in the THS 2.2 Menthol arm would be using THS 2.2 Menthol exclusively at Day 90.